IBCS® Standards Version 1.1

 S TRUCTURE Organize content

-The rule sets of this SUCCESS formula are grouped in three categories comprising the following three parts of the IBCS® Standards:
+The seven rule areas of the SUCCESS formula can be assigned to three categories, which form the following three chapters of the IBCS® Standards:

 Definition of Business Communication